-Jason Anderson, Staff Officer for Recreation, Minerals, Lands & Heritage, Tongass National Forest, Forest Service to live, work, and play outdoors.
+Jason Anderson, Staff Officer for Recreation, Minerals, Lands & Heritage, Tongass National Forest, Forest Service projects, and planning.
+Southeast Alaska Independent Living (SAIL) provides resources and programming to empower people with disabilities to live, work, and play outdoors.
 For years, the Sitka chapter of the Rotary Club has invested significant resources and volunteer hours into the maintenance and improvement of the City-owned Goddard Hot Springs.